Fanzzzd/nextjs-jspdf-autotable/README.md

 4. **PDF Viewing on Mobile**
    - Test the zoom-pan-pinch functionality on various devices
    - Add responsive design considerations for mobile viewports
+   - Ensure touch controls are properly handled

+5. **Multilingual Text Issues**
+   - If CJK characters are not displaying properly, ensure font imports are correct
+   - Check that the font name matches exactly in `setFont` calls
+   - Try using a different encoding if necessary

 ## 📚 Resources